zk-phi/phi-components/src/index.md

 - Happy, positive and warm vibe
 - Not too fancy, meeting wide range of purposes
-- No animations, yes interactions
+- No animations, but interactions
-  - All interactive elements are always distinguishable from plain texts, without need to hover
+  - All interactive elements are always distinguishable from plain texts
   - All interactive elements are colored when hovered
-  - All interactive elements look different when active
+  - All interactive elements look different when pressed

 ### Technologies